greenbone/docs/src/faq.md

 provider of the packages first and create a ticket at their issue tracker.
 How to contact the provider depends and varies.

-We are **not** able to offer any help on updating packages from **any** external source like Kali, Cent OS, or Docker Image because we are not aware of their specific needs and changes!

 ## Please help me with the installation of OpenVAS and also advise me on the recommended OS platform.